chuckstack/chuckstack.github.io/src-ls/best-practices.md

 `Tasks` are easiest work instruction type to start with.
 It describes how a person or system performs an action.
 The easiest way to describe tasks is with bullets.
 Just start writing.

-Many of the tasks to be performed will use tools.
+Many of the tasks require the use of tools.
 You will be tempted to include tool instructions in your tasks.
 Don't do it!
 If you have a task that depends on a tool, reference it so that someone can find the dedicated tool instructions.

 Here is a best practices example of a task work instruction referring to a tool:
 > Find open orders using the ERP => Sales Order window => "Today's Open Order" search option. <u>Learn more...</u>